How to use Custom Language with Tesseract in C#

 Frequently Asked Questions

-How do I load a custom language training data file in IronOCR?
+How do I implement custom language OCR in my C# application?

 Curtis Chau